How do Syringe Pumps Work?

 Displacement of Fluid in the Syringe

-Figure 1. shows the basic structure of a syringe consisting of a barrel and a plunger.
+Figure 1. shows the basic structure of a syringe, consisting of a barrel and a plunger.
 The barrel holds the solution, while the plunger displaces it by reducing the volume of the barrel.
 Each syringe also has a flange.
-This makes them easier to handle and also allows for there to be mounting upon the pump.
-The end of the syringe is terminated with a Luer Lock allowing for the connection of tubing.
+This makes them easier to handle and also allows for mounting on the pump.
+The end of the syringe is terminated with a Luer Lock, allowing for the connection of tubing.

 You can calculate the volume displaced by the syringe by taking the internal diameter and using it to work out the cross-sectional area.
 Once you have the measurement of your cross-sectional area, you should multiply this by the distance that the plunger has moved.
 This will yield the total volume of fluids moved by the pump.
 You can use a similar calculation to work out the rate of solution that is dispensed.
 Do this by multiplying your cross-sectional area by the rate of movement of the plunger.
 This will give you the dispense rate of the pump.

 What Moves the Syringe?

 In a syringe pump, the motor plunger is moved by a central block that is flush against the plunger’s flange.
 The flange on some syringe pumps can be connected to the block via a clamping mechanism.
 This allows the central block to not only control the dispensing of solutions but also the withdrawal of solutions.

 It is the rotation of the motor that causes movement of the central block.
 Here, rotational motion from the motor is converted to the linear motion of the block.
 This is achieved using a lead screw and nut combination.
 Most syringe pumps will use a stepper motor, which moves the motor in a series of discrete steps, while the timing of these steps is controlled by the driver electronics within the system.